 Two more nearby must-visit places: Louis Vuitton Foundation for the spectacular architecture and current exhibits, and Jardin d'Acclimatation for fun in the amusement park.

 Tickets: 17€-34€ (includes admission to park) - see the festival's website for details

 Getting there: Metro to Pont de Neuilly (Line 1); then take bus 43 to Bagatelle; walk about 5 minutes to reach Parc Bagatelle

-The massive International Paris Air Show, held during odd-numbered years (2019, 2021, 2023 etc) at Le Bourget Airport just north of Paris, lets you see the latest innovations in civilian and military aircraft - plus futuristic models still in the concept stage.
-Spectacular air shows overhead add to the excitement.
+The massive International Paris Air Show, held during odd-numbered years (2023, 2025, 2027, etc) at Le Bourget Airport just north of Paris, lets you see the latest innovations in civilian and military aircraft - plus futuristic models still in the concept stage.
+Spectacular air shows overhead plus numerous other activities and events add to the excitement.

 The show usually attracts around 150,000 professional visitors and 200,000 members of the public, making this one of the biggest Paris events of the year and filling up many of the city's hotel rooms.

 With 2023 an "on" year, now.
 The public portion of the show will take place on June 23-25, after the initial four industry-only days.